Ivenzzz/Ivenzzz/README.md

 - 👋 Hi, I’m @Ivenzzz
-- 👀 I’m interested in fullstack web development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning frontend languages such as HTML,CSS and Javascript
 - 💞️ I’m looking to collaborate on simple web projects
 - 📫 You can contact me at my personal email, ivenloro@gmail.com